-Once a quarter, the entire Walla Walla University campus gathers in the University Church for a special week of spiritual emphasis and to reflect together on Jesus.
-This quarter from Jan.
-17–13, 2025, guest speakers David Asscherick and Ty Gibson from Light Bearers ministry presented the series “REALigion,” which explored what it means to build a strong foundation of faith and how to find beauty in religion despite all the many ugly things done in the name of God.
+Once a quarter, the entire Walla Walla University campus gathers in Walla Walla University Church for a special week of spiritual emphasis.
+On Jan.
+17–13, 2025, David Asscherick and Ty Gibson, guest speakers from Light Bearers ministry, presented the series “REALigion,” which explored what it means to build a strong faith foundation and how to find beauty in religion despite all the ugly things done in God's name.

-The two speakers discussed the contradiction between the bad parts of religion and the existence of a wonderful, loving creator, and how those two things cannot exist simultaneously.
-Asscherick and Gibson’s main question asked whether or not there is a way to faith that disavows the bad things done in the name of religion, and how someone can still find their own beautiful, real relationship with God.
+The two speakers discussed the contradiction between the bad parts of religion and the existence of a wonderful, loving Creator, and how those two things cannot exist simultaneously.
+Asscherick and Gibson’s main question asked if there's a way to faith that disavows the bad things done in the name of religion and how someone can still find their own beautiful, real relationship with God.

 The value of Week of Worship is incredibly important to the WWU campus.
-Handal believes that creating an environment for the students, faculty, and staff to come together and be inspired with one another is priceless, saying, “At the core of WWU, we’re a place that is about building faith and we build faith when we consider things together as a body of Christ.”
+Handal believes that creating an environment for students, faculty and staff to come together and be inspired is priceless.
+“At the core of WWU, we’re a place that is about building faith and we build faith when we consider things together as a body of Christ,” said Handal.

 To learn about the variety of spiritual programs on campus beyond Week of Worship, visit wallawalla.edu/worship.